KeyLED - music composition and improvisation aid

 1st LED position: Moves the first LED position along the strip, to align with the first key on the keyboard

-# LEDs per key: How many LEDs to assign to each key, allows for any possible key width
+# LEDs per key: How many LEDs to assign to each key, allowing for any possible key width

-Collapse LED?: If the LEDs and the keys are not perfectly aligned, over time the error accumulates and the LEDs will not line up with the keys underneath them.
+Collapse LED?: If the LEDs and keys are not perfectly aligned, the error accumulates over time, and the LEDs will no longer line up with the keys beneath them.
 The LED strips themselves are made up of smaller interconnected strips soldered together, with a gap at the connection point.

 This parameter “collapses” two LEDs into a single LED at the selected position, bringing the LEDs and keys back into alignment.